Status Social is teaming up with Derbyshire’s best-known hospice to help it raise funds and more through networks such as Facebook and Twitter.

 Status Social, which celebrates its third birthday this month, has trained nearly a thousand business people from across the East Midlands, the UK, Europe and the United States in how to use social media.

 Which social network directs more website traffic than LinkedIn, YouTube and Google+ put together?
 Which same site sparks more on-line purchases than any other social network?
-Which site keeps the average user engaged for 88 minutes a day and has grown by 4000% in the last six months alone?
+Which site keeps the average user engaged for 88 minutes a day and grew by 4000% in six months?

 Of course, it’s Pinterest – where users ‘pin’ website images to virtual boards.
 Examples boards could be called ‘Holiday destination ideas’, ‘Recipes’ or boards relating to hobbies or interests.
 In most cases, the pins lead back to their original source, linking back to a website.